andydrewz/nist-csf-compliance-project/README.md

-# NIST CSF 2.0 Mini Compliance Program
+# NIST CSF 2.0 Compliance Project

 ## 📖 Project Overview
 This project demonstrates a **Governance, Risk, and Compliance (GRC)**-style cybersecurity assessment using the **NIST Cybersecurity Framework (CSF) 2.0**.